-In order to register accommodations, students must complete the Disability Verification Form and submit it to the Vice President for Student Affairs via email, fax, hand delivered or postal mail.
+In order to register accommodations, students must complete the Disability Verification Form and submit it to the Student Success Coordinator via email, fax, hand delivered or postal mail.

 Students must also submit documentation from a qualified professional to support a request for accommodations.
 Further, submitted information must meet HIU disability documentation guidelines.
 The documentation should be submitted to the office of Student Affairs along with the Disability Verification Form.